 Instructional Design, also known as Instructional System Design, refers to a structured development of learning experiences using appropriate and dynamic teaching methodologies in alignment with the learning objectives.
-It entails creating learning material, both digital and physical, that should be used to deliver lessons that fulfill the predecided learning objectives.
+It entails creating learning material, both digital and physical, which should be used to deliver lessons that fulfill pre-decided learning objectives.
 Read further to learn more about the characteristics of an Instructional Design and some prevalent instructional design models.

 What is Instructional Design?